archanamehta/MLOps-Databricks-Labs/README.md

         - Create Staging Environment  (Deploy to Azure Container Instance by executing serving_deploy_to_aci.py Script)
         - Create Production Enviroment ( Deploy to Azure Kubernetes Service by executing serving_deploy_to_aks.py Script)

+    * Details of "train.py"
+        - Using MLflow Train the Model
+        - Log RMSE, MAE and R2
+        - Linear regression model that takes two hyperparameters: alpha and l1_ratio.

+    * Details of "serving_build_container_image.py"
+        - Create Workspace based on ServicePrincipalauthentication and ADB Secrets
+        - Use MLFlow to build an Azure Container Image for the trained MLflow model.This function also registers the MLflow model with a            specified Azure ML workspace.
+The resulting image can be deployed to Azure Container Instances (ACI) or Azure Kubernetes                Service (AKS) for real-time serving.

+    * Details of "serving_deploy_to_aci.py"
+        - Serving Models with Microsoft Azure ML
+        - Create Azure ML Workspace based on ServicePrincipalauthentication and ADB Secrets
+        - Using the Azure ML SDK, deploy the Container Image for the trained MLflow model to ACI.

+    * Details of "serving_deploy_to_aks.py"
+        - Serving Models with Microsoft Azure ML
+        - Create Azure ML Workspace based on ServicePrincipalauthentication and ADB Secrets
+        - Using the Azure ML SDK, deploy the Container Image for the trained MLflow model to AKS.